MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 * You are using a React Native project that runs React Native 0.34 or later.
 * You are targeting devices that are running on Android Version 4.0.3/API level 15 or later, or iOS version 9.0 or later.
+* You are not using any other library that provides Crash Reporting functionality on iOS.
 * For iOS, the default way to use the SDK requires [CocoaPods](https://cocoapods.org).
 (If you haven't installed CocoaPods, please follow the [CocoaPods Getting Started](https://guides.cocoapods.org/using/getting-started.html) to do so).
 Nonetheless, it is possible to link the SDK manually.

 ## 2. Create your app in the App Center Portal to obtain the App Secret